Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 # Final Thought

-The introduction is not merely advertising.
+The introduction is not just marketing.

-The starter is not merely a first message.
+The starter is not just a first message.

 Both influence how the model understands the character.